foldda/charian/README.md

 [^4]: Tip: you can use the test cases provided in this repo as examples of using Charian.

 ## How-to: Transporting primitive data items in an RDA string
-This example shows relating and bundling a collection of discrete data items together and saved to a file as an RDA-encoded string.
-It shows a client can utilize the provided "unlimited" storage to store arbitrary data, without having to pre-define a schema.
-Note the underlying RDA-encoding is transparent to the client.
+This example shows grouping a collection of discrete data items and saving them to a file as an RDA-encoded string.
+The program utilizes the provided "unlimited" storage to store arbitrary data, without having to pre-define a schema.
+Note through the API, the underlying RDA-encoding is transparent to the client.

 ```csharp
     using Charian;